 Aims of the coaching intervention at work or in other environments

-- affect both physical or mental health and wellbeing.
+- physical or mental health & wellbeing

 The individual or the team attending coaching set the agenda for the session.
-A typical a session will begin by identifying a goal they would like to achieve.
-The session will concentrate on the gap between where the individual/ team is now and where they want to be.
-The coaching session will examine what support, resources and strategies are needed to bridge the gap and enable them to reach their goal(s).
-Action points will be made and some work may be set between sessions.
+A typical a session will begin by identifying a goal(s) they would like to achieve.
+The session will concentrate on the gap between where the individual/ team is now & where they want to be.
+The coaching session will examine what support, resources & strategies are required to bridge the gap & enable goal(s) to be achieved.
+Action points will be agreed and this work will generally take place between sessions.